Science for a Nature Positive Future for the Ocean

 WWF-US is one of two co-leading organizations of the Science Based Targets Network’s Ocean Hub (alongside Conservation International), developing guidance for companies to set science-based targets for the ocean.

-Science-based targets enable companies to take action and address the most pressing of their impacts to the ocean in their direct operations and upstream supply chains.
+Science-based targets enable companies to take action and address their most pressing impacts on the ocean in their direct operations and upstream supply chains.
 They first assess their impacts in a location-specific manner and then prioritize where their cumulative impact is the greatest and where there is the greatest environmental urgency.
 They then publicly commit to the measurable objectives set out by our experts, based on the best available scientific evidence, and disclose on their progress as they work to meet the ambition of the targets developed by the SBTN Ocean Hub.

-The SBTN Ocean Hub V1.0 Guidance has three draft targets:
+The SBTN Ocean Hub V1.0 Guidance has three targets:

 • Target 1: Avoid and Reduce Overexploitation covers wild fisheries, helping companies avoid reliance on commodities derived from overexploited stocks and engage in seascapes and jurisdictions to improve fisheries conditions and reduce overfishing.